jrfnl/Debug-Bar-Constants/debug-bar-constants/readme.txt

 This plugin requires the [Debug Bar](http://wordpress.org/extend/plugins/debug-bar/) plugin to be installed and activated.

-Also note that this plugin should be used solely for debugging and/or on a development environment and is not intended for use on a production site.
+Also note that this plugin should be used solely for debugging and/or in a development environment and is not intended for use on a production site.

 ***********************************